So he meets Bob, confesses his guilt, and offers up his life. This can take one of two flavors:

-Once Shiala is saved from the Thorian in Mass Effect 1, Shepard has the option of executing her, even though Shiala gives him/her help critical to his/her mission, and expresses a genuine desire to help the unfortunate colony they're on.
+- Once Shiala is saved from the Thorian in Mass Effect, Shepard has the option of executing her, even though Shiala gives them help critical to their mission, and expresses a genuine desire to help the unfortunate colony they're on.
 If you choose to do so, Shiala will stoically accept your decision, kneel down, and look away as Shepard puts two gunshots in her head.

 Shiala: If this is the fate you feel I deserve, then I will not resist.